 How to run automated measurements using Command Line Lua Interpreter

-Lua scripting, an Otii premium feature, is very useful for automating iterative and time consuming power consumption measurements.
+Lua scripting, an Otii feature, is very useful for automating iterative and time consuming power consumption measurements.
 It can be run through the Otii GUI, as which was showcased in this video.
 However, it can also be run through the command line Lua interpreter, otiicli, which is the topic of this blog post.

 Let´s start with a simple, straightforward set-up of Otii and a Device Under Test (DUT).
 The only connections needed for this exercise are a USB cable from the PC to the Otii Arc, and power cables from Otii Arc to the DUT.